 Leading companies in apparel and accessories publish sustainability policies and reports that describe vendor standards and sustainable business practices.
-They gather and disclose information about key environmental impacts throughout the value chain of their products.
-Nine West, Adidas, Clarks, Dr. Martens, Deckers, K-Swiss, New Balance, Nike, Puma, Timberland, Wolverine all participate in the Leather Working Group (LWG), a multi-stakeholder initiative that maintains an environmental auditing protocol and promotes sustainable business practices among companies that produce leather and leather goods.
+They disclose information about key environmental impacts throughout the value chain of their products.
+Nine West, Adidas, and many other companies participate in the Leather Working Group (LWG), a multi-stakeholder initiative that maintains an environmental auditing protocol and promotes sustainable business practices among companies that produce leather and leather goods.